5 Easy Steps to Build a WordPress Website

 2. Click on the Add New button, and then browse themes under the different categories.
 You can also search for industry-specific themes by typing in the name in the search bar.

 3. Click on Install under the theme you want to download.
-You can also demo a few themes to explore your options.
+You can also preview a few themes to explore your options.

 4. An Activate button will appear in place of the Install button.
 Click on it, and the theme will be yours.